Benjamin Looi

 WOLE: The UpSnap for Android

-I had an old Android phone collecting dust in a drawer.
-I also had a homelab where I kept shutting down machines to save power, then needing to walk over and press the power button when I wanted to use them again.
-Wake-on-LAN exists, but I needed something on the network to actually send the magic packet — and I didn't want to buy a Raspberry Pi just for that.
+I had an old Android phone sitting in a drawer.
+I also had a homelab where I kept shutting down machines to save power, then walking over to press the power button when I needed them again.
+Wake-on-LAN exists, but it needs a device on the network to send the magic packet.
+I did not want to buy a Raspberry Pi for that.

 So I built WOLE.
 It turns any Android phone into a WOL relay by running a small HTTP server as a foreground service.
 You send it a POST request with a MAC address, it broadcasts the magic packet on the local network, and your machine wakes up.